Accommodations and Services for Students with disabilities

-The Office of Disability Services provides accommodations for students depending upon their needs.
-We ask that students fill out an Accommodation Request Form requesting their specific accommodations in one of two ways: online or in paper.
+The Office of Disability Services determines, coordinates, and provides accommodations and support services for students with disabilities based on information about their disability and the areas where they are experiencing difficulties and need support.
+Students meet with the Disability Services Director to begin the process of registering with the Office.
+Once students register, they can fill out an Accommodation Request Form identifying their specific accommodations in one of two ways: online or in paper.

 Request for Accommodations